osg-htc/user-school-2018/docs/materials/day1/part3-ex1-queue.md

 log = norun.log
 should_transfer_files = YES
 when_to_transfer_output = ON_EXIT
-request_memory = 2TB
+request_memory = 8TB
 queue
 ```

 (Do you see what I did?)

-1. Save and submit this file
+1. Save and submit this file.
-2. Run `condor_q -analyze` on the job ID
+1. Run `condor_q -analyze` on the job ID.

 There is a lot of output, but a few items are worth highlighting.
 Here is a sample from my own job (with many lines left out):